bdevel/json_stream_trigger/README.md

 f = File.open('really_big_file.json')
 stream = JsonStreamTrigger.new()

 # Match each array item.
-Note, $.data would give you the whole array
+If you wanted to whole array use $.data
 stream.on('$.data[*]') do |json_string|
   import JSON.parse(json_string, :quirks_mode => true)
 end